Diane Finley: Personal life

 Diane Finley was raised in Port Dover and Charlotteville in Norfolk County, Ontario, and has a Bachelor of Arts degree and a Masters in Business Administration from the University of Western Ontario.
 After graduation, she became the administrator of Western's French Immersion School.
 She then worked in a series of private and public sector jobs, in a variety of fields.
 She was named "one of Canada's future leaders" by the Governor-General's Study Conference 2000.
 As a child, she participated in Girl Guides of Canada youth programs.

 Her husband was Doug Finley, a Senator from Ontario and former campaign manager and director of political operations for the Conservative Party of Canada.
 The pair met while Diane was working as a summer hire at Rolls-Royce where Doug was an executive.

-In 2006, Finley announced that she has Graves' disease, a non-life-threatening thyroid condition which causes increased sensitivity to bright lights and forces her to wear tinted glasses.
+In 2006, Finley announced that she has Graves' disease, a non-life-threatening thyroid condition that causes increased sensitivity to bright lights and forces her to wear tinted glasses.